An Overview of Cost of Living in Leesburg, FL

 Where is the Data From?

 The Leesburg cost of living data displayed above is derived from the C2ER cost of living index to provide a useful and reasonably accurate measure of living cost differences in urban areas.
-The index takes into account data from 300 independent researches, covering more than 60 goods and services across 6 different categories, to create an overall index for each area, with 100 being the average.
-The C2ER index does not include sales or income tax rates in their data, however AreaVibes does include both income and sales tax rates in the overall cost of living score for each area.
+Published on a quarterly basis, it compiles data from more than 300 independent researchers, encompassing over 60 goods and services.
+These items have been meticulously selected to represent various consumer expenditure categories, in 6 categories.
+Weightings assigned to cost differentials draw from government survey data tracking spending patterns among professional and executive households.
+While the C2ER index excludes data on sales or income tax rates, AreaVibes incorporates tax rates into the overall cost of living score for each region.